Skip to main content

 About Suigyoza no Mise Harbin

-Suigyoza no Mise Harbin is a casual venue in Osaka with a verified budget of JPY 3,000 to JPY 3,999.
-It is also listed in Tabelog's 2024 Dumplings 100 selection, giving diners a clear, confirmed reason to consider it when comparing focused casual dining options in the city.
+Suigyoza no Mise Harbin is a casual venue in Osaka with a budget of JPY 3,000 to JPY 3,999.
+It is also listed in Tabelog's 2024 Dumplings 100 selection, giving diners a clear reason to consider it when comparing focused casual dining options in the city.

-Because the verified public details are limited, plan around the facts that are confirmed: the price range, casual dress code, Osaka location, Tabelog 100 Dumplings recognition.
+Known details include the price range, casual dress code, Osaka location, Tabelog 100 Dumplings recognition.
 Details such as exact seating, payment methods, reservations, opening hours, takeout, transit directions should be checked directly before you go.

 What Sets the Listing Apart